RNN-based counterfactual prediction, with an application to homestead policy and public schooling: Homestead policy and public schooling in the U.S.

-The HSA may have also increased state schooling expenditures by reducing the degree of land inequality on the frontier.
-Policies that led to the decentralization of public land are expected to lower land inequality by fixing land grants to 160 acres, thereby encouraging farm sizes to approach their ideal scale.
+Another alternative view is that the HSA led to larger investments in public schooling by reducing the degree of land inequality on the frontier as a consequence of fixing land grants to 160 acres.
 Political economy frameworks \citep[e.g.,][]{acemoglu2008persistence, besley2009origins} emphasize that greater economic power of the ruling class reduces public investments.
 In the model of \citet{galor2009inequality}, wealthy landowners block education reforms because public schooling favors industrial labor productivity and decreases the value in farm rents.
-Inequality in this context can be thought of as a proxy for the amount of \emph{de facto} political influence elites have to block reforms.
+Inequality in this context can be thought of as a proxy for the amount of \emph{de facto} political influence elites have to block education reforms.

-In the empirical application below, I apply the RNN-based approach to the problem of estimating the long-run impacts of the HSA on state government public education spending.